 My first visit to Tanzania was in early 2012 with Youth Encounter team Cross Fire.
 It was during those three months of working in mostly remote, rural villages that I fell in love with the culture, people and languages of Tanzania.
 I knew a “normal” life was not for me.

 I am also very passionate about access to education for orphans and vulnerable children.
-I plan to begin basic English courses for the neighborhood children once my house is complete.
-I currently have a sponsor to send one girl to school, Jennifer, who was 12 and had never had the chance to receive an education until now.
+Walk In Love has over 50 children sponsored to attend English medium primary school.
+I currently have a sponsor to send one girl to school, Jennifer, who was 12 when I met her, and had never had the chance to receive an education until now.
 She is doing extremely well in school and has been able to complete her grades two in one year!
-As of 2016 she is studying in level 4th grade at an English medium school.
+As of 2017 she is studying in level 5th grade at an English medium school.

 Will you join with me in this calling?